 - This is a field that is a huge part of our daily lives, though we really never think about it.
 Dietitians in this area are the ones advocating for nutrition labels and requiring businesses to be transparent about what’s in their products.
 They are also creating the national nutrition recommendations, like RDA’s (recommended daily allowances), DRIs (daily recommended intakes), and ULs (upper limits) for various nutrients.

-There are other niche areas of nutrition that are missing from this list, but these are the main ones.
+While the above are the main areas in which dietitians work, there are of course other niche areas of nutrition that are missing from this list.
 It really is interesting to see how dietitians fit into all of these different settings.
-I hope you were able to learn a little something from this post today!
+I hope you were able to learn a little something about dietitians from this post!
 And next time you’re asking someone for nutrition advice, make sure they have the letters RD behind their name!
 This way, you can be sure that they really know their stuff!